cybozu-go/neco/README.md

 All persistent data are stored in an [etcd][] cluster.
 Thanks to etcd, adding or removing a boot server can be done easily.

 [Sabakan][] is a network boot server that supports DHCP and HTTP.
 It can also manage an inventory of Node servers and assign IP addresses automatically.
-Node servers should use [UEFI HTTP boot][HTTPBoot] to load [CoreOS][] from sabakan.
+Node servers should use [UEFI HTTP boot][HTTPBoot] to load [Flatcar][] from sabakan.

 [CKE][], or Cybozu Kubernetes Engines, is a CNCF certified Kubernetes installer.
 It queries Node server status to Sabakan and chooses Nodes to construct Kubernetes control plane and worker nodes.
 TLS certificates required for Kubernetes are issued by [Vault][].